Skip to:

 Research involving viewing obscene materials via the internet

-City has a series of conditions and policies on the usage of all computers and networks including office based and stand-alone systems.
+City St George's has a series of conditions and policies on the usage of all computers and networks including office based and stand-alone systems.

-It should be noted that these conditions form part of City’s conditions of employment and student regulations; breach of these regulations, particularly in relation to Data Protection and obscenity, may lead to disciplinary action.
+It should be noted that these conditions form part of City St George’s conditions of employment and student regulations; breach of these regulations, particularly in relation to Data Protection and obscenity, may lead to disciplinary action.
 The more serious breaches may be considered under gross misconduct.

 All users should be aware that by registering with IT Services you have agreed to abide by IT Services’ conditions of use and the JANET acceptable use policy.
 These conditions should be reviewed by users from time to time.

-City recognises that staff and students may conduct research which involves the use of websites containing obscene materials.
+City St George's recognises that staff and students may conduct research which involves the use of websites containing obscene materials.

 If your research involves recruiting participants online, engaging in conversations in online chatrooms or using other methods of online communication, or content analysis, for instance using posts from forums or other types of social media, approval must be sought through and you must answer 'Yes' to the question 'Does the project involve human participants' on Research Ethics Online.